 Pink-edged, dark purple flowers of Pelargonium ‘Lord Bute’

 Pelargonium ‘Bitter Lemon’

-Pelargonium ‘Bitter Lemon’ has dark green leaves which – as its name suggests – a strong, lemony scent.
+Pelargonium ‘Bitter Lemon’ has dark green leaves that have – as its name suggests – a strong, lemony scent.
 Rub the foliage to release the fragrance.
 The flowers are a delicate pale pink.

 Pelargonium ‘Attar of Roses’